aecombs/TaxSoftwareReconciliation/README.md

 ### To Run
 In terminal, navigate to the main directory of this project.
 Execute the script by using the command `python reconcilation.py`.
-The files `clients_not_in_eway.csv`, `nonmatching_addrs.csv`, `nonmatching_preparers.csv`, and `nonmatching_statuses.csv` will be generated in the `results` directory with the relevant information you'll need to manually resolve discrepencies.
+The files `clients_not_in_eway.csv`, `nonmatching_addrs.csv`, `nonmatching_preparers.csv`, and `nonmatching_statuses.csv` will be generated in the `results` directory with the relevant information you'll need to manually resolve discrepancies.

 To run tests, use the command `python -m unittest discover tests`.